Greg Abbott: Immigration and border security

+In April 2022, Abbott announced that Texas would increase inspections of commercial trucks entering from Mexico with the goal of seizing illegal drugs and illegal migrants.
+Shortly thereafter, the inspections caused a multi-mile backup of commercial vehicles carrying produce, auto parts, household goods, and other items.
+A spokesman for the Fresh Produce Association of the Americas said that up to 80% of perishable fruits and vegetables had been unable to cross and in some cases were in danger of spoiling.
+The president of the Texas Trucking Association said the delays were affecting every kind of trucking and being felt across the country.
+Mexican truckers blockaded several bridges in protest.
+Under heavy pressure from Texas business owners, who strongly criticized the "secondary inspections", Abbott canceled the policy on April 15.
+He said the reversal was because the governors of adjacent Mexican states had agreed to exercise stronger vigilance against human trafficking, drugs, and guns.
+Abbott's truck inspections cost Texas an estimated $4.2 billion and led to no apprehensions of drugs or illegal migrants.

-In April 2022, Abbott announced in a press conference a plan to direct the Texas Division of Emergency Management to bus illegal immigrants with 900 charter buses from Texas to Washington D.C, citing the potential surge of immigrants who would cross the border after Title 42 provisions regarding communicable disease were set to be rolled back by President Biden the next month.
+In April 2022, Abbott announced in a press conference a plan to direct the Texas Division of Emergency Management to bus illegal immigrants with 900 charter buses from Texas to Washington, D.C, citing a potential surge of immigrants crossing the border after Title 42 provisions regarding communicable disease were set to be rolled back by President Biden the next month.
 Any mayor, county judge, or city could request buses for immigrants who had been released from federal custody.
 After initial criticism, Abbott clarified that the trip would be voluntary for immigrants.
-Later in April the first bus, carrying 24 immigrants, arrived in Washington D.C after a 30-hour trip.
+The first bus, carrying 24 immigrants, arrived in Washington D.C after a 30-hour trip.
 A second bus arrived the next day.
 Abbott came under fire for both buses, with one American Enterprise Institute scholar suggesting he be federally prosecuted for human trafficking.
 Senator Ted Cruz supported Abbott's actions and advocated that more immigrants be bused into other predominantly Democratic areas.
 In a press conference, White House press secretary Jen Psaki said it was "nice" that Texas was "helping them get to their final destination as they await the outcome of their immigration proceedings".
-Washington D.C. mayor Muriel Bowser responded to the influx of migrants from Texas by requesting National Guard support for what she termed a "migrant crisis".
+Washington, D.C., mayor Muriel Bowser responded to the influx of migrants by requesting National Guard support for what she called a "migrant crisis".

 On September 15, 2022, Abbott sent two buses with 101 mostly Venezuelan migrants detained after crossing the U.S. border with Mexico to the residence of Vice President Kamala Harris, at the Naval Observatory in Washington, D.C.
 On September 17, Abbott sent another bus with 50 migrants to Harris's residence.

 In June 2023, Abbott deployed floating barriers in the Rio Grande in an effort to deter illegal border crossings.
 The U.S. Justice Department sued Abbott and the state of Texas after Abbott refused to remove the barriers.